sybrew/the-seo-framework/readme.txt

 * Contact your hosting provider if you have any doubts on changing this option.

 **For everyone - About Sitemap styling:**

-/
-* TODO A few new settings have been added that allow you to style your sitemap.
+* New settings have been added that allow you to style your sitemap!
+* The colors are automatically calculated based on what you put in.
+This is the most advanced sitemap styling to date!
+* If your theme supports it, you can also insert a logo for it through WordPress Customizer.
+* The sitemap title links back to your homepage.
+All other external links are set to "nofollow".
 * These styles aren't seen by Search Engines.
-But it's a very nice addition for your human visitors.
+But it's a very nice addition for your fellow human visitors.
+* The styles are cached!
+To refresh this cache, simply hit `CRTL+SHIFT+R` or `CMD+SHIFT+R`.

 **For everyone - About the Performance settings:**